wallstersson/ukth-appinn-containerapps-orderapi/solution5.md

 <br>

 ### Add a GitHub Actions workflow to your repository to deploy a container app
-Now all the variables are set so we can run the Azure CLI command, make sure you are located at the root of the repo and run the following command.

 Now we need to get information about the Azure Container Registry that we created in the beginning.

 <details>